shahraizali/awesome-django/README.md

 * [django-guardian](https://github.com/lukaszb/django-guardian) - Implementation of per object permissions as authorization backend.
 * [django-oml] (https://github.com/RouteAtlas/django-oml) - Object Moderation Layer, mixin for models that allows you moderate several content types.
 * [django-permission](https://github.com/lambdalisue/django-permission) An enhanced permission library which enables a *logic-based permission system* to handle complex permissions in Django

+## Caching

+*Packages that help with caching.*

+* [django-ormcache](https://github.com/educreations/django-ormcache) - A cache manager mixin that provides some caching of objects for the ORM.

 ## Debugging